 Unfortunately, many people who became sick reported they had not seen rodents or rodent droppings at all.

-Therefore, rodent control is a high priority – whether you live near woodlands or desert.
+Therefore, mouse control is a high priority – whether you live near the woodlands or desert.

 Deer mice in the proximity of your home can cause numerous problems.